 One of the things that make GE Link Connected LED stand out is its eye-catching design.
 It uses a transparent dome that lets you see what’s inside.
 Unlike the Philips Hue, its manufacturers did not try to make it look like an ordinary light bulb.
 You would know in an instant that it’s a GE Link.
 The GE Link LED is also dimmable by up to 10 percent.

 When it comes to smarts, you can link your GE bulb to any one of these hubs: Link Hub, Wink Hub, and the Wink Relay.
 That means you can enjoy the bulb’s smart features for as low as $30!
 Working with the Wink app, you can remotely control your smart bulb, turning it on or off even when you are far away.
 The app also allows you to group bulbs according to where they are installed, making it easier for you to control them simultaneously.
-You can also set up schedules using the Wink app, as well as enjoy some degree of automation using the Robots feature.
-These Robots are simple recipes that would allow your GE Link LED to work with other connected devices.
+You can also setup schedules using the Wink app, as well as enjoy some degree of automation using the Robots feature.
+These Robots are simple recipes that would allow your GE Link LED to work with other connected smart home devices.

 What’s to Like About the GE Link LED

 GE Link LED is a great bulb with superior color rendering, as well as a very low price.
 Even if you do not have a smart home, you can still consider replacing your incandescent bulb with the GE Link LED.
 That is how affordable it is.
 In fact, it is one of the more affordable smart bulbs available and it certainly looks chic and very modern.